 Last year I penned a few in-depth and apparently controversial articles that evaluated some of the EverQuest 2 starting areas from the perspective of a newbie.
 It has long been a reality that in the video game industry the average player will play and essentially audition your game for 15 minutes.
 If you don’t impress them within that short time period you will most likely lose that customer forever.

 The video game developer has but one chance to knock it out of the park with concentrated awesomeness.
-Every aspect of your game has to be amazing, captivating and compelling for those critical 15 minutes.
-It’s even tougher if you are making a MMO.
+Every aspect of your game has to be amazing, captivating, and compelling for those critical 15 minutes.
+It’s even tougher if you are making an MMO.

 Today I read the February 14 pre-launch of Sentinel’s Fate producer’s letter from Alan “Brenlo” Crosby and I came upon some very interesting information that I believe has vindicated my series of articles.
 What did Alan Crosby say that impressed me so much?

 SOE is Listening